voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 .. note::

-    See :ref:`this page <fiftyone-plugins>` for more information about creating and downloading existing plugins.
+    See :ref:`fiftyone-plugins-docs` for more information about creating and downloading existing plugins.

 Plugin Page